 Completion of an approved rider education course through the Motorcycle Safety Education Program (MSEP) allows applicants to waive the on-road motorcycle skills test.
 These courses promote motorcycle safety and increase awareness of the dangers associated with operating a motorcycle.
 The program also instills the knowledge, skills, and habits necessary for safely operating a motorcycle.
 These courses are free and suit all levels of experience.

-For more than four decades our team of motorcycle accident attorneys at the Law Firm of Flora Templeton Stuart has fought for injured motorcycle accident victims.
+For more than four decades our team of motorcycle accident attorneys at Flora Templeton Stuart Accident Injury Lawyers has fought for injured motorcycle accident victims.
 We will fight for the damages you deserve.
 Call (888) 782-9090 or fill out our online contact form and receive a free case evaluation.
 We serve our injured clients throughout Kentucky with offices in Bowling Green, Glasgow, and Greenville.